 Table of Contents

-Signs of Oxycodone Abuse Include:
+What Are the Signs of Oxycodone Addiction?

 - Heavy Sedation

-- Respiratory arrest
+- Respiratory issues

 - Slow Breathing